nikolasnaidenov/sales-data-analysis/README.md

 ## Data Limitations
 - 2005 contains only partial data (first 5 months)
 - Some conclusions are based on comparison with full-year data from 2003–2004

-## Files
-- `sales_data_cleaned.xlsx` – cleaned dataset and analysis
-- `dashboard.png` – visual dashboard